OE-FET/keithley2600/README.md

 *Singleton behaviour:*

-Once a Keithley2600 instance with a perticular visa address `'address'` has been created, repeated calls to `Keithley2600('address')` will return the existing instance instead of creating a new one.
-This prevents the user from opening multiple connections simultaneously and allows easy access to a Keithley2600 instance from different parts of a programm.
+Once a Keithley2600 instance with a visa address `'address'` has been created, repeated calls to `Keithley2600('address')` will return the existing instance instead of creating a new one.
+This prevents the user from opening multiple connections to the same instrument simultaneously and allows easy access to a Keithley2600 instance from different parts of a program.
 For example:

 ```python
 >>> from keithley2600 import Keithley2600